Classical and Quantum Mechanics via Lie algebras: Boson Fock space

 The set $\Hz$ of vectors $\psi\in\Cz^\infty$ with finite norm

 is a Hilbert space with inner product \gzit{fock-ip}, on which the definitions \ref{fock-op} give densely defined operators $a,a^*,n$.
 The components of $a^* \psi$ grow significantly faster than those of $\psi$, so that $a^* \psi\in \Hz$ only for $\psi$ in a proper subspace of $\Hz$.
 This subspace is dense, since it contains the dense subset of $\psi$ with only finitely many nonzero entries.
-Note that the operators $1$, $a$, $a^*$ and $n$, and hence all elements of $\Lz$ are represented by infinite tridiagonal matrices.
+Note that the operators $1$, $a$, $a^*$ and $n$, and hence all elements of $\Lz$ are represented by infinite tridiagonal matrices, where only matrix elements in which the indices differ by at most one are nonzero.
 This is the representation of the quantum harmonic oscillator discovered by Heisenberg in his groundbreaking paper \cite{Hei}.

 It is now easy to check that the operators $1$, $a$, $a^*$ and $n$ satisfy the canonical commutation relations, that $a^*$ is the Hermitian conjugate of $a$, and that $n=a^*a$.
 Thus we have a representation of $\Lz$.
 The representation is irreducible since acting repeatedly with $a^*\in\Lz$ on the vector $\widehat\psi$ with entries $\widehat\psi_k=\delta_{k0}$ (the ground state) gives a basis of $\Hz$.
 Combining this with the uniqueness statement obtained before, we arrive at the following theorem of Stone and Von Neumann (but essentially already obtained in \cite{Hei}): \at{repeat why unique}